ddynamix/HackTheNorth2024/README.md

+Note to organizers: we coded our Raspberry Pi stuff directly on the Pi so we pushed it now.
+Also if you want the commits for the streamlit app please ask one of us because its on a private repo and all the comms go through there so we can't make it public.

 # 🔭 WHAT IS PERCEIV/IO?

 PERCEIV/IO is an innovative tool that utilizes the latest AI advancements to assist persons with visual and/or auditory impairments.
 Approximately [160 million people around the world](https://www.senseinternational.org.uk/our-work/understanding-deafblindness/) have some form of deafblindness that affects their day-to-day lives.
 PERCEIV/IO was originated from the ground up as both the hardware and software that we are prototyping in this hackathon project.